 About half of the permits landing skate landed over the incidental limit at least once, ranging from 50% to 65% of permits over the time series (Table 14, Figure 3).
 Of the vessels that landed over the incidental limit, most landed only non-bait (62-98%).
 Bait-only vessels and the vessels landing both bait and non-bait comprise a smaller proportion, 0-6% for bait-only and 2-33% for bait and non-bait landings.
 The number of vessels landing above the incidental limit (at least once) fluctuates from FY 2003 to 2011 and mostly declines from FY 2011 to 2019.
-In the latter years in the time series, the proportion of vessels landing above the incidental limit also shifts to higher percentages of bait-only and vessels landing both non-bait and non-bait.
+In the latter years in the time series, the proportion of vessels landing both non-bait and non-bait.
 In FY 2010, there is a sharp decline in the total number of vessels landing above the incidental limit which may, in part, be due to regulatory changes in the groundfish fishery.